depeperwinkel

 General advice

-- grind didim at the last minute to maximize the scent
+- grind didim at the last minute to get the most out of the scent

 - store the seeds in a dark, dry and cool place